jensbambauer/seriale/site/content/program.md

                     - title: Opening Educational
                       length: 2
                       type: introduction
-                      datetime: 2020-07-05
+                      datetime: 2021-06-04
-                      time: 10:30 | 10:30am CEST
+                      time: 11:30 | 11:00am CEST
                       speaker:
                         - name: Anja Henningsmeyer
+                      hosts:
                         - name: Isabella Sophie Pianto
-                    - title: It happened in India, a first look at the web series phenomenon in India
-                      type: presentation
-                      length: 2
-                      datetime: 2020-07-05
-                      time: 11:00 | 11:00am CEST
-                      details: India has become a major player in the web series world in the past three years.
-In this lecture, Joël Bassaget takes a closer look at the web series market in India and why it’s becoming more recognised internationally.
-                      speaker:
-                        - name: Joël Bassaget
-                          link: joel-bassaget
-                    - title: Back to the Future...
-                      type: presentation
-                      length: 2
-                      datetime: 2019-07-05
-                      time: 11:30 | 11:30am CEST
-                      speaker:
-                        - name: Anja Horstmann
-                          link: anja-horstmann
-                      details: Using the Instagram story series “Throwback ‘89” as an example, Anja Horstmann will take a closer look at how history can be told by using Instagram, what the relevant aspects are, and what it has to do with emotions.
+                      details: "Anja Henningsmeyer, CEO of Hessen Film and Media Academy (hFMA), and Isabella Sophie Pianto, Educational coordinator, will open this year’s Educational."
-                    - title: Innovative Formats
+                    - title: Sound Design
-                      length: 2
                       type: panel discussion
+                      length: 3
+                      datetime: 2021-06-04
+                      time: 11:30 | 11.30am CEST
+                      moderator:
+                        - name: Daniel Jobst
+                          link: daniel-jobst
+                      panelists:
+                        - name: Andreas Lucas
+                          link: andreas-lucas
+                        - name: Stephan Böhl
+                          link: stephan-boehl
+                      details: "Talking about the importance of sound design, George Lucas once said - \"Sound is half the picture.\" We will talk about the relevance and the importance, and creative possibilities of sound design and music.
+We will discuss whether and why sound design is still neglected in many productions and why this should definitely not happen."
+                    - title: TITLE MISSING
+                      length: 3
+                      type: panel discussion
-                      datetime: 2019-07-05
+                      datetime: 2021-06-04
                       time: 12:00 | 12am CEST
                       moderator:
+                        - name: Anja Horstmann
+                          link: anja-horstmann
+                      panelists:
+                        - name: Prof. Dr. Malte Hagener
+                          link: malte-hagener
                         - name: Chiara Bressa
                           link: chiara-bressa
-                      panelists:
-                        - name: Anja Horstmann
-                          link: anja-horstmann
-                        - name: Ricarda Saleh (Throwback ‘89)
-                          link: ricarda-saleh
-                        - name: Nil Idil Çakmak (Throwback ‘89)
-                          link: nil-idil-cakmak
-                        - name: Svenja Freise (Throwback ‘89)
-                          link: svenja-freise
-                        - name: Valerio Camelin (La Festa Triste)
-                          link: valerio-camelin
-                        - name: Sebastian Huergo (ALT ESC)
-                          link: sebastian-huergo
-                        - name: Moritz Becherer (Reset – Make Your Decision)
-                          link: moritz-becherer
-                        - name: Martijn Winkler (Swipe)
-                          link: martijn-winkler
-                      details: We're looking at digital series which showed special innovation.
-They distinguish themselves by using new and progressive narrative styles.
-The creators will reflect their series and are joined by Anja Horstmann.
-                    - title:  "Modern Sound Design: New possibilities of object-based audio formats"
-                      type: presentation
-                      length: 2
-                      time: 13:00 | 1pm CEST
-                      details: "To create an exciting film and series experience having a good sound is just as important as having a good picture.
-Which developments are there currently?
-What is the deal about object based audio and which possibilities and advantages are there compared to the traditional stereo or surround sound formats?
-In this lecture, Daniel Jobst focuses on modern technologies.
-After explaining general and technical basics, he will present new creative opportunities in the field of sound design using the example of Dolby Atmos."
-                      speaker:
-                        - name: Daniel Jobst
-                          link: daniel-jobst
-                    - title: Reset World Premiere
-                      length: 2
-                      type: world premiere
-                      datetime: 2020-07-05
-                      time: 14:00 | 2pm CEST
+                      details: Media historians and authors take a closer look at web series with historical themes in this roundtable discussion.
+In which way is history presented?
+Does the medium influence the representation?
+How much history fits into a short-form digital series?
                     - title: Break
                       length: 2
                       type: break
+                      datetime: 2021-06-04
+                      time: 13:30 | 1.30pm CEST
+                    - title: UN3 Story Development
+                      type: workshop
+                      length: 2
-                      datetime: 2020-07-05
+                      datetime: 2021-06-04
                       time: 14:30 | 2.30pm CEST
+                      details: In this workshop, Laura Seijo and Roçio Carbajo from UN3, Argentina, will explain the origins of their collective and how they produce their series - with special emphasis on story development.
+                      speaker:
+                        - name: Laura Seijo | Argentina
+                          link: laura-seijo
+                        - name: Rocío Carbajo | Argentina
+                          link: rocio-carbajo
-                    - title: Where is the web series format going?
+                    - title: Creator's Panel
+                      time: 15:00 | 3pm CEST
                       type: panel discussion
-                      length: 2
+                      length: 3
-                      datetime: 2020-07-05
+                      datetime: 2021-06-04
-                      time: 15:00 | 3pm CEST
-                      details: "We will explore the history of a high-pace changing format, a format that is a container for all the unorthodox short form content that do not fit traditional systems.
-Is the format evolving?
-Is it disappearing?
-Or is it merging with traditional formats to create something new?"
                       moderator:
-                        - name: Rose of Dolls
+                        - name: Isabella Sophie Pianto
-                          link: rose-of-dolls
                       panelists:
+                        - name: Kathrin Frech (GinGin~PomPom~PomPommes)
+                          link: kathrin-frech
+                        - name: Anna Maria Pahlke (GinGin~PomPom~PomPommes)
+                          link: anna-maria-pahlke
+                        - name: Wouter Wirth (Miliz!)
+                          link: wouter-wirth
+                        - name: Andrey Fenochka (Here I come)
+                          link: andrey-fenochka
+                        - name: Liza Simbirskaya (Here I come)
+                          link: liza-simbirskaya
+                        - name: Alexandre Paes Leme (Fake Live)
+                          link: alexandre-paes-leme
+                        - name: Joachim Jung (The Man for your Sins)
+                          link: joachim-jung
-                        - name: Chiara Bressa
+                        - name: Patrick Bilodeau (Claire and the elderly)
-                          link: chiara-bressa
+                          link: patrick-bilodeau
+                        - name: Daniela Zentner (2 Minutes)
-                        - name: Joël Bassaget
+                        - name: Beate Maschke-Spittler (2 Minutes)
-                          link: joel-bassaget
+                          link: beate-maschke-spittler
+                        - name: Meike Götz (2 Minutes)
-                        - name: Caroline Morais
+                        - name: Heidi Lynch (Avocado Toast the series)
+                      details: "Meet the creative minds behind the series of this year’s selection - This panel unites creators from around the world and asks them questions about their series, creative ambitions and film production."
                     - title: "Festival Directors from around the World"
                       type: panel discussion
-                      length: 2
+                      length: 3
-                      datetime: 2020-07-05
+                      datetime: 2021-06-04
                       time: 16:00 | 4pm CEST
-                      details: "This panel welcomes our festival partners from around the globe.
-We take this as an opportunity to discuss the webseries landscape in each our corners of the world."
+                      details: "In this panel we welcome festival directors from our partner festivals from all around the world.
+How has the web series landscape developed and changed in the different countries over the past year?
+How is the industry doing and which opportunities and challenges will the future bring?"
                       moderator:
                         - name: Csongor Dobrotka
                       panelists:
+                        - name: Luis Felipe Alvarado (Lima Web Fes)
+                          link: luis-felipe-alvarado
-                        - name: Leandro Silva (Rio Web Fest)
+                        - name: Keith Barclay (NZ Web Fest)
-                          link: leandro-silva
-                        - name: Martín Froilan Lapissonde (Buenos Aires Series)
-                        - name: Andrea Milone (Buenos Aires Series)
-                        - name: Manuel Castiñeyras (Buenos Aires Series)
+                        - name: keith-barclay
                         - name: Ajay Kishore (Stareable)
                           link: ajay-kishore
-                        - name: Riccardo Cannella (Sicily Web Fest)
+                        - name: Janet De Nardis (Digital Media Fest)
-                          link: riccardo-cannella
+                          link: janet-de-nardis
-                        - name: Nataliya Grigorieva (Realist Web Fest)
+                        - name: Bryan Thompson (Miami Web Fest)
-                          link: nataliya-grigorieva
                         - name: Michele Pinto (Apulia Web Fest)
-                        - name: Gabriel Doré (MontrealDigitalWebFest)
-                        - name: Young Man Kang (Seoul Webfest, Asia Web Awards)
-                          link: young-man-kang

-                    - title: Creator's Panel
+                    - title: Producing during Pandemic
                       time: 17:00 | 5pm CEST
                       type: panel discussion
                       length: 3
+                      datetime: 2021-06-04
                       moderator:
-                        - name: Isabella Sophie Pianto
+                        - name: Rose of Dolls
+                          link: rose-of-dolls
                       panelists:
-                        - name: Frédéric Zeimet (W.)
+                        - name: Martijn Winkler (Heat)
-                          link: frederic-zeimet
+                          link: martijn-winkler
-                        - name: Gastón Armagno (Fehler 78)
+                        - name: Gastón Armagno (Backstage)
                           link: gaston-armagno
-                        - name: Kyle Leland (Hammersmith)
-                          link: kyle-leland
-                        - name: Misti Boland (The Square Root)
-                          link: misti-boland
-                        - name: Jeremy Osbern (The Square Root)
-                        - name: Lotte Ruf (Haus Kummerveldt)
-                          link: lotte-ruf
-                        - name: Joachim Jung (The Man for your Sins)
-                          link: joachim-jung
-                      details: Meet the minds behind the series of this year's selection.
-This panel will unite creators from around the world and ask them questions about their series, creative ambitions and film production.
+                      details: "This panel will take a closer look at the difficulties of series production during the ongoing pandemic.
+We bring series creators together, who produced during the past year, and will ask them about their personal experiences."

-        - title: 6th june
+        - title: 5th june
           partial: tab-sections
           data:
             sections:
               - partial: text-plain
                 headline: "seriale pro: digital live conference"
                 data:
                   text: 'Seriale Pro offers a comprehensive business platform for the digital series industry.
-It includes the industry related activities "Digital Live Conference" and the "DIMA Digital Market".
+It includes the industry related activities "Digital Live Conference", the "Pitch Contest", "Networking" and the "DIMA Digital Market".
 DIMA is a cooperation with "Bilbao Seriesland" & "Minnesota WebFest".
-This all is streamed through our website, YouTube, Facebook and also available at the Videmic App.
-Seriale Pro is supported by the "Hessian Ministry of Economics, Energy, Transport and Housing," the "Economic Development Giessen" and sponsored by Seeka TV.'
+This all is streamed through our website, YouTube and Facebook.
+Seriale Pro is supported by the "Hessian Ministry of Economics, Energy, Transport and Housing" and the "Economic Development Giessen"'
               - partial: program
                 smallmargin: true
                 data: